louiseanacosta/WeatherApp/README.md

 # Weather Mobile Application
 An iOS mobile application that gets live data to check weather on current location based on GPS data or by searching a city manually
+A project from Angela Yu's Swift course in Udemy

 ## Take A Peak